vmware/terraform-provider-tanzu-mission-control/docs/guides/tanzu-mission-control_cluster.md

 ---
 # Cluster

-The `tanzu-mission-control_cluster` resource enables you to attach conformant Kubernetes clusters for management through Tanzu Mission Control.
+The `tanzu_mission_control_cluster` resource enables you to attach conformant Kubernetes clusters for management through Tanzu Mission Control.
 With Tanzu Kubernetes clusters, you can also provision resources to create new workload clusters.

 ## Tanzu Kubernetes Grid Service Workload Cluster